Hotel Transylvania: Hotel Transylvania (2012)

-Hotel Transylvania is the first movie of the franchise and it was released in theatres on September 28, 2012.
+Hotel Transylvania is the first film of the franchise and it was released in theatres on September 28, 2012.
 It is about a human named Johnny (Andy Samberg), who accidentally stumbles upon the hotel and instantly falls in love with Dracula's teenage daughter, Mavis (Selena Gomez), and eventually dates her, despite Dracula (Adam Sandler) attempting to keep Johnny away from his daughter.

 Hotel Transylvania 2 (2015)

-Hotel Transylvania 2 is the second movie of the franchise and it was released in theatres on September 25, 2015.
+Hotel Transylvania 2 is the second film of the franchise and it was released in theatres on September 25, 2015.
 It is about Mavis and Johnny, who have a half-human/half-vampire son named Dennis.
 Mavis thinks Hotel Transylvania isn't the right place to raise Dennis and wants to raise him in California.
 When Dracula is disappointed that Dennis does not have any vampire abilities, he helps his friends make his grandson a vampire.
 Things get complicated when Dracula's father Vlad (Mel Brooks) shows up.

 Hotel Transylvania 3: Summer Vacation (2018)

-Hotel Transylvania 3: Summer Vacation is the third movie of the franchise and it was released in theatres on July 13, 2018.
+Hotel Transylvania 3: Summer Vacation is the third film of the franchise and it was released in theatres on July 13, 2018.
 It is about Dracula falling for Ericka (Kathryn Hahn), a great-granddaughter of monster hunter Van Helsing (Jim Gaffigan) while on a cruise ship with his family.

 Hotel Transylvania: Transformania (2022)

-Hotel Transylvania: Transformania is the fourth and final movie of the franchise.
+Hotel Transylvania: Transformania is the fourth film of the franchise.
 It was released on streaming through Amazon Prime Video on January 14, 2022.
-It is about Dracula, now voiced by Brian Hull, and Johnny teaming up to find a cure to turn themselves back into their old selves before their transformations become permanent.
+It is about Dracula, now voiced by Brian Hull and turned into a human, teaming up with Johnny, turned into a monster, to find a cure to turn themselves back into their old selves before their transformations become permanent.

+The Haunting of Hotel Transylvania (2027)

+In September 2024, Genndy Tartakovsky was asked in an interview with Collider about the possibility of a fifth Hotel Transylvania film.
+While attending the SCAD AnimationFest, where he was being honored with an Award of Excellence, Tartakovsky stated that Sony might consider continuing the series if there is sufficient audience demand.
+He acknowledged the strong performance of Transformania during its release on Amazon and indicated that further developments would depend on future interest.
+In January 2026, during an interview with Keegan-Michael Key at the 83rd Golden Globe Awards, he confirmed that he was about to start work on a fifth film.

+In July 2026, a fifth film was confirmed to be in development with Jennifer Kluska and Alan Hawkins attached as directors.
+The film will be released on October 8, 2027, with Sony handling North America and certain international markets and Amazon MGM Studios distributing it in territories where it will establish direct distribution operations, notably the U.K., France, Germany, Spain, Italy, Mexico, Brazil, Australia, and New Zealand; Sony will handle theatrical distribution in the other overseas territories.